vbotka/ansible-config-light/docs/source/guide-variables-handlers.rst

      **Anotated source code**

-   * :ref:`as_vars_handlers_yml`
+   * :ref:`as_vars-handlers.yml`

-   * :ref:`as_setup_yml`
+   * :ref:`as_setup.yml`

 Notes
 ^^^^^
-.. note:: The template *handlers-auto1.yml.j2* is available in the
+.. note:: The template *handlers-auto1.yml.j2* is available in the role's directory
-          role's directory ``templates``.
+          ``templates``.
 The user is expected to create new templates when needed.
 Feel free to change the structure of the data and to create new templates that might fit the purpose better.
 Feel free to contribute new templates and configuration examples to the `project
           <https://github.com/vbotka/ansible-config-light/>`_.